ubirch/ubirch-testkit/README.md

         > Per default the device will try to establish a `NB-IoT` (LTE) connection.
 The default APN is `"iot.1nce.net"`.
 For more configuration options, see [here](#configuration).

 1. Upload the program to your device
-    - Assemble your device:
-        - insert SIM card to GPy
-        - mount the GPy on the expansion board (LED on the GPy goes over the micro USB port on the expansion board)
-        - attach the cellular antenna to the Gpy (next to LED on the GPy)
-            > Using LTE/NB-IoT connectivity without the antenna being attached could damage your device!
     - Connect the Pycom device to your computer via USB and watch Pymakr console in your IDE.
 If it worked, you should see the following output:
       ```
       Connecting to /dev/ttyACM0...